0330 223 2740 Book a demo

 Continuous learning means evolving workflows and processes.
 Radar Healthcare offers a flexible solution now and in the future to help you to achieve positive patient outcomes.

-What the HealthTech?
-Ep034: Getting to grips with PSIRF, with Helen Hughes
+Podcast Ep034: Getting to grips with PSIRF, with Helen Hughes

-More resources on the PSIRF framework
+More resources on the PSIRF

-• Icon for We take a closer look at the 4 main aims of PSIRF including compassionate engagement and involvement of those affected by patient safety incidents.
+• Icon for We take a closer look at the 4 main aims of PSIRF

-We take a closer look at the 4 main aims of PSIRF including compassionate engagement and involvement of those affected by patient safety incidents.
+We take a closer look at the 4 main aims of PSIRF

 More